 This policy sets forth the criteria for selection, evaluation, and publication of material in ACI publications.
 Exceptions to this policy shall be approved by the Board of Direction.

-In the dissemination of technical information, the Board of Direction assigned primary responsibilities to the following committees: Publications Committee (PC), Technical Activities Committee (TAC), Educational Activities Committee (EAC), Certification Programs Committee (CPC), and International Committee (IC).
-PC is responsible for the general policy on publications and its oversight in coordination with other ACI committees with concurrent responsibilities.
-TAC is responsible for the technical content of publications developed by the Institute's technical committees and for peer-reviewed manuscripts.
+In the dissemination of technical information, the Board of Direction assigned primary responsibilities to the following committees: Technical Activities Committee (TAC), Educational Activities Committee (EAC), Certification Programs Committee (CPC), International Committee (IC), and the Editorial Boards (MJEB & SJEB).
+TAC is responsible for the technical content of publications developed by the Institute's technical committees.
 TAC shall be the final authority on technical issues in all publications.
 EAC is responsible for development of educational documents and teaching aids.
 CPC is responsible for development of certification documents.
 IC is responsible for publications within the International Publications Series.
+MJEB & SJEB are responsible for overseeing the two peer-reviewed ACI journals.
 The Executive Vice President (EVP) is responsible for the editorial treatment, format, mode of publication, and pricing of all publications.
 The EVP is also responsible for the assignment of material to particular periodicals, the technical content of non-peer-reviewed manuscripts in periodicals, and the assignment of material to compilations that are not reviewed by an ACI technical committee.

 Submission Procedures for Concrete International

 ACI periodicals include the ACI Structural Journal, the ACI Materials Journal, and Concrete International.
 The ACI Structural Journal and the ACI Materials Journal are bi-monthly periodicals that are primarily research-oriented and may also include other comprehensive technical information.
 Concrete International is a practice-oriented monthly periodical.
-The number of manuscripts published per year in the ACI Structural Journal and the ACI Materials Journal should not exceed 144 and need not be equally distributed between the two journals.
 Authors need not be members of ACI to submit manuscripts for consideration for publication in the ACI periodicals.

-If a manuscript satisfies the basis of acceptability, its publication will be determined giving consideration to probable interest of and likely service to readers, budget limitations, and maintenance of a well-balanced publications program.
+If a manuscript satisfies the basis of acceptability, its publication will be determined giving consideration to probable interest of and likely service to readers and maintenance of a well-balanced publications program.